We found 7 internists who accept Medicare near Rochester, NH.

 Dr. Lea Gottfredsen practices general internal medicine in Rochester, NH.
 She is an in-network provider for Medicare insurance.
 Dr. Gottfredsen's education and training includes medical school at the University of New England, College of Osteopathic Medicine and residency at a hospital affiliated with the University of Massachusetts.

-Dr. Deborah Puckhaber's specialty is general internal medicine.
-After attending SUNY, University at Buffalo School of Medicine & Biomedical Sciences for medical school, she completed her residency training at a hospital affiliated with SUNY, University at Buffalo.
-She takes Medicaid and Medicare insurance.
+Dr. Deborah Puckhaber's medical specialty is general internal medicine.
+She graduated from SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
+Her training includes a residency program at a hospital affiliated with SUNY, University at Buffalo.
+Dr. Puckhaber accepts the following insurance: Medicaid and Medicare.

-Dr. Alexander Geller practices general internal medicine in Rochester, NH.
-For his professional training, Dr. Geller completed a residency program at Caritas Carney Hospital.
-He takes Medicaid and Medicare insurance.
-Dr. Geller has received the following distinction: Doctor of Medicine, Diploma with Honors.
-He welcomes new patients.
+Dr. Alexander Geller specializes in general internal medicine and practices in Rochester, NH.
+Dr. Geller accepts Medicaid and Medicare insurance.
+He is accepting new patients.
+He trained at Caritas Carney Hospital for his residency.
+He has received the following distinction: Doctor of Medicine, Diploma with Honors.

-Dr. Jaime Baquero is a physician who specializes in general internal medicine.
-Before performing his residency at Beth Israel Deaconess Medical Center, Dr. Baquero attended El Bosque University, Colombian School of Medicine.
-He has a 4.5 out of 5 star average patient rating.
+Dr. Jaime Baquero is a Somersworth, NH physician who specializes in general internal medicine.
+He attended El Bosque University, Colombian School of Medicine and then went on to complete his residency at Beth Israel Deaconess Medical Center.
+He is rated 4.5 stars out of 5 by his patients.
 Dr. Baquero is an in-network provider for Medicare insurance.

 Conditions / Treatments

 Medicare Patient Ethnicity